stijani/seek-challenge/README.md

 **The idea is that once a job poster enters the abstract text for a job, an ML generated job category is suggested to them.
 Also, after completing the content section, the category is updated by a more accurate ML model.**

+**PS: I pruned the number of classes to 12 rather than 30 in the raw data set.
+This was done to avoid potential model skewness from class inbalance.
+The code could easily be extended to include all classes once more data have been added to improve the coverage of the minority categories.**

 **Files and directories:**